High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Highly-reliable large-scale cluster state construction

-where $f(x)$ is the Gaussian distribution function with mean zero and variance $\sigma^2_{{\rm pro},q}+\sigma^2_{{\rm pro},p}$, and $\sigma^2_{{\rm pro},q}$ and $\sigma^2_{{\rm pro},p}$ are the variances of the leaf qubit in the $q$ and $p$ quadratures, respectively.
-We next select the measurement result that has the largest likelihood as the measurement result for the most reliable entanglement.
-We then keep the most reliable entanglement by the measurement on the ancillae, while we remove the entanglement except for the most reliable one.
-For the most reliable entanglement, we measure the ancillae connected with the most reliable entanglement in the $q$ quadrature in order to remove the ancillae from the entanglement, as shown in Fig. \ref{fig2}(h).
-The ancillae are safely removed, since the probability of misidentifying the bit value in the $q$ quadrature is sufficiently small compared with that in the $p$ quadrature.
-This is because we end up with the ME-SQEC in the $q$ quadrature to reduce the variance of the ancilla qubit, which means that the variance of the ancilla qubit in the $q$ quadrature is smaller than that in the $p$ quadrature.
-For the entanglement except for the most reliable entanglement, we measure the ancillae in the $p$ quadrature so that we obtain the bit value of the leaf qubit in the $q$ quadrature, as shown in Fig. \ref{fig2}(i).
-We accurately obtain the bit value of the leaf qubit, and safely remove the entanglement between nodes and ancillae thanks to the encoded measurement, where ancillae are encoded by the$m$-repetition code in the $p$ quadrature.
-In the $m$-repetition code for the encoded leaf qubit, the node qubit ${\rm N}$ and the $i$-th ancilla qubit ${\rm A}_{i}$ are stabilized by the operator
+Thirdly, we keep the most reliable entanglement, while we remove the entanglement except for the most reliable one by comparing the $m$ likelihoods.
+To keep the entanglement, we measure the ancillae connected with the most reliable entanglement in the $q$ quadrature, as shown in Fig.~\ref{fig3}(e).
+The probability of misidentifying the bit value in the $q$ quadrature is sufficiently small compared with that in the $p$ quadrature, e.g. the variances in the $q$ are $\sigma^2/2$ or $2\sigma^2/5$, while the variance in the $p$ quadrature are $2\sigma^2$ or $5\sigma^2/2$.
+As a result, the ancillae are removed from the entanglement with a low error probability.
+For the entanglement except for the most reliable entanglement, we measure encoded measurement in the $q$ quadrature.
+In the encoded measurement, we measure the ancillae in the $p$ quadrature so that we obtain the bit value of the leaf qubit in the $q$ quadrature, as shown in Fig.~\ref{fig3}(f), where the measurements of ancillae is encoded by the $m$-repetition code.
+In the $m$-repetition code for the encoded leaf qubit without error, the node qubit labeled by ${\rm N}$ and the $i$-th ancilla labeled by ${\rm A}_{i}$ are stabilized by